Slavery in the United States: Abolitionism in the North

 Throughout the first half of the 19th century, abolitionism, a movement to end slavery, grew in strength; most abolitionist societies and supporters were in the North.
 They worked to raise awareness about the evils of slavery, and to build support for abolition.
+After 1830, abolitionist and newspaper publisher William Lloyd Garrison promoted emancipation, characterizing slaveholding as a personal sin.
+He demanded that slaveowners repent and start the process of emancipation.
+His position increased defensiveness on the part of some Southerners, who noted the long history of slavery among many cultures.
+A few abolitionists, such as John Brown, favored the use of armed force to foment uprisings among the slaves, as he attempted to do at Harper's Ferry.
+Most abolitionists tried to raise public support to change laws and to challenge slave laws.
+Abolitionists were active on the lecture circuit in the North, and often featured escaped slaves in their presentations.
+Writer and orator Frederick Douglass became an important abolitionist leader after escaping from slavery.
+Harriet Beecher Stowe's novel Uncle Tom's Cabin (1852) was an international bestseller, and along with the non-fiction companion A Key to Uncle Tom's Cabin, aroused popular sentiment against slavery.
+It also provoked the publication of numerous anti-Tom novels by Southerners in the years before the American Civil War.

 This struggle took place amid strong support for slavery among white Southerners, who profited greatly from the system of enslaved labor.
-But slavery was entwined with the national economy; for instance, the banking, shipping, and manufacturing industries of New York City all had strong economic interests in slavery, as did similar industries in other major port cities in the North.
+But slavery was entwined with the national economy; for instance, the banking, shipping, insurance, and manufacturing industries of New York City all had strong economic interests in slavery, as did similar industries in other major port cities in the North.
 The Northern textile mills in New York and New England processed Southern cotton and manufactured clothes to outfit slaves.
 By 1822, half of New York City's exports were related to cotton.

 Slaveholders began to refer to slavery as the "peculiar institution" to differentiate it from other examples of forced labor.
 They justified it as less cruel than the free labor of the North.

 The principal organized bodies to advocate abolition and anti-slavery reforms in the north were the Pennsylvania Abolition Society and the New York Manumission Society.
 Before the 1830s the antislavery groups called for gradual emancipation.
 By the late 1820s, under the impulse of religious evangelicals such as Beriah Green, the sense emerged that owning slaves was a sin and the owner had to immediately free himself from this grave sin by immediate emancipation.

-Colonization movement

-In the early part of the 19th century, other organizations were founded to take action on the future of black Americans.
-Some advocated removing free black people from the United States to places where they would enjoy greater freedom; some endorsed colonization in Africa, while others advocated emigration, usually to Haiti.
-During the 1820s and 1830s, the American Colonization Society (ACS) was the primary organization to implement the "return" of black Americans to Africa.
-The ACS was made up mostly of Quakers and slaveholders, and they found uneasy common ground in support of what was incorrectly called "repatriation".
-By this time, however, most black Americans were native-born and did not want to emigrate, saying they were no more African than white Americans were British.
-Rather, they wanted full rights in the United States, where their families had lived and worked for generations.